QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-08-26-azure-rest-api-with-azure-cli.md

 ---
 title: Interacting with the Azure Rest API with Azure CLI
 published: true
+excerpt: |
+    Point to Site VPN in Azure cannot offer DNS service for private DNS zones.
+You can deploy a virtual machine or container on the network to act as a proxy / dns-forwarder.
+When the automatic stuff fails for some reason, you might have get your hands dirty with Azure's Rest API.
 ---

 # Azure Rest API with Azure CLI - az rest to the rescue